Some smart-sounding people will tell you that animation is the exploitation and management of still images to generate the illusion of movement.

-At the end, it’s all about the user happiness.
+In the end, it’s all about user happiness.
 If you can make them happier with the help of motion design, you’re doing it right.

 Motion comes as a problem solver, making every interaction smoother and faster.

 Do not exaggerate in your animations, making them too flashy.
-Yes, users like animations, but as everything else, they can be too much and the user gets tired of them.
+Yes, users like animations, but like everything else, they can be too much, and the user gets tired of them.